International School of Florence

-The preschool through grade 5 campus is in Bagno a Ripoli while the 6-12 campus is in Florence itself.
+The lower school (preschool through grade 5) campus is in Villa le Tavernule, in Bagno a Ripoli while the upper school (grade 6 to 12) campus is in Florence itself, Villa Torri di Gattaia.

 History

-The ISF was founded in 1952 in Rome as a school for children from many different cultures.
+The International School of Florence was founded in 1952 in Rome as a school for children from many different cultures.
 In 1963 the school moved to Florence to meet the demand for an English language school in Tuscany.
-In 1980 it moved to the present site of the Junior School, Villa le Tavernule, about 10 km from the center of Florence.
+In 1980 it moved to the present site of the Junior School, Villa le Tavernule, about 10km from the center of Florence.
 In 2003, the Middle and Upper Schools moved to a separate campus, Villa Torri di Gattaia, in central Florence, to allow for the continued growth of the student body.

 The school

 The International School of Florence is a coeducational, independent school of over 380 international students, from pre-school to grade 12.
 ISF's Junior School, Villa le Tavernule, is built around a central courtyard which gives access to offices and classrooms, an art studio, computer lab, lunchroom, science lab and the Paul Burke-Mahoney Library.
 The school grounds comprise Italian gardens, surrounding fields, cypress groves and a variety of play areas with modern recreational equipment and a new all-weather sports field.
 As of September 2003, the Middle and Upper Schools are housed in a separate campus, Villa Torri di Gattaia, near the Piazzale Michelangelo.
 The site includes a computer lab (2021 not anymore), an art studio, a library, a cafeteria with covered terrace, three science labs, and access to a sport center called Olympus.